 1)Enjoy a Pastel de Nata at Antiga Confeitaria de Belém

-Couple of kilometres west of Lisbon is the historic suburb of Belem.
+My top number 1 tip for cool things to do in Lisbon on a budget is something a bit sweet and requires you to travel a few kilometres west of Lisbon to the historic suburb of Belem.
 It is from here that Vasco de Gama set sail to the new world.
 The area is also home to the world famous lip smacking creamy custard tart : the Pastel de Nata.
 No one makes them better than the historic Antiga Confeitaria de Belém.
 Flaky on the outside, soft on the inside, lightly dusted with cinnamon- this is a true taste of Lisbon and Portugal in your mouth.

 Top Tip: Come early to avoid the crowds.
 Plus wash down your Pasteis de Belem with a bica ( espresso)

 I never associated Portugal with great coffee so the coffee scene came to me as a huge surprise.
 Literally any cafe you walk into, you are guaranteed a good cup of coffee.
 If you’re a fan of fine gourmet coffee then definitely consider paying a visit to Fabrica Coffee Roasters.
 This independent coffee company started out in 2015 and from the growing of coffee cherries on farms, to their harvesting, roasting and brewing of the coffee-they really care about each cup of coffee they make in store.
 Visitors can choose from Ethiopian, Guatemalan, Colombian, Brazilian and a number of varieties of coffee.

 Address: R. das Portas de Santo Antao 136, 1150-265, Lisboa, Portugal.